University of California Personal Insight Question 6:

 …your essay will not help convince UC admissions that you are a stellar, insightful student who is perfect for their university.

-Instead of starting with a general statement declaring your love of a subject, try to think of a specific example that can show or demonstrate WHY it’s your favorite subject.
+Instead of starting with a general statement declaring your love of a subject, try to think of a specific example that can show or demonstrate WHY you are inspired by this subject.
+(Or what first inspired you)

 That will give your essay a more interesting start and set you up to say something more meaningful about it.